Main content start

 Are there any scholarships and awards?

-The College has established scholarships of HK$3 million for applicants with outstanding results in the HKDSE.
+The College has established scholarships for applicants with outstanding results in the HKDSE.
 The applicant could be awarded the scholarship upon successful admission to the College.
 Awardees may receive a maximum of a full first-year scholarship.
 With the generosity of the Directors of Po Leung Kuk et al, numerous scholarships, bursaries and sponsorship are established as an encouragement to students who have excelled in their studies or made significant contributions in serving fellow students or the community.

 Can I apply for any subsidy from the Student Financial Assistance Agency?

-Students of the Associate Degree and Higher Diploma programmes are eligible to apply for the Financial Assistance Scheme for Post-secondary Students (FASP) and / or the Non-means-tested Loan Scheme for Post-secondary Students (NLSPS) (Not applicable to the students of the Diploma in College Foundation Studies Programme).
-Students of the Diploma in College Foundation Studies Programme can apply for financial assistance via the Extended Non-means-tested Loan Scheme.
+Students of the Associate Degree and Higher Diploma programmes are eligible to apply for the Financial Assistance Scheme for Post-secondary Students (FASP) and / or the Non-means-tested Loan Scheme for Post-secondary Students (NLSPS) (Not applicable to the students of the Diploma in Foundation Studies Programme).
+Students of the Diploma in Foundation Studies Programme can apply for financial assistance via the Extended Non-means-tested Loan Scheme.
 To enquire about the details of the government grant / loans, students can contact the Government Student Financial Assistance Agency directly at:

 Address: 11/F, Cheung Sha Wan Government Offices, 303 Cheung Sha Wan Road, Kowloon